A Primer for Indian Entrepreneurs: Reflections of Successful Founders and Investors

 India-U.S. Partnership for Innovation Summit

-To mark the 75th anniversary of India's independence, the Center for Emerging Markets at Northeastern University, in collaboration with the Consul General of India in New York, is organized a day-long summit on India-U.S. Partnership for Innovation on October 14th at the 17th Floor conference room in East Village.
+To mark the 75th anniversary of India's independence, the Center for Emerging Markets, in collaboration with the Consul General of India in New York, organized a day-long summit on the India-U.S. Partnership for Innovation on October 14th, 2022.
 The Summit was inaugurated by India's ambassador to the U.S., Hon.
 Taranjit S. Sandhya.
 Speakers included ministers, senior policymakers, and CEOs/Founders of Indian and US companies.
 They explored innovation in India in sectors ranging from water, renewable energy, and communications, to electronics, digital businesses, healthcare, and space exploration.
 This event was part of the Vivek and Vandana Sharma India Initiative at the Center for Emerging Markets.
 Learn more.

 India Lecture Series

-Vivek and Vandana Sharma India Lecture: Redesign the World
+Vivek and Vandana Sharma India Lecture: Honeywell's Global Strategy and High-Growth Emerging Markets

 Sam Pitroda, influential policymaker, inventor, and entrepreneur, reflected on his professional journey, culminating in his most recent book, “Redesign the World: A Global Call to Action”

-Dr. Subramanian, former Chief Economic Adviser to the Government of India, took stock of where the Indian economy stands post-Covid and assessed whether the recent inward turn can help realize India's long-term potential
+Dr. Arvind Subramanian, Chief Economic Adviser to the Government of India from 2014-2018, took stock of where the Indian economy stands following the COVID-19 pandemic and assessed whether the recent inward turn can help realize India's long-term potential.

-The Center for Emerging Markets' India Lecture Series welcomed Indra Nooyi, member of Amazon's Board of Directors and former CEO of PepsiCo, for a discussion about her management philosophy and insights on the future of the corporation.
+Indra Nooyi, member of Amazon's Board of Directors and former CEO of PepsiCo, discussed her management philosophy and insights on the future of the corporation.

-Viral V. Acharya, New York University C.V.Starr Professor of Economics, former Deputy Governor of Reserve Bank of India discussed his recent book.
+Viral V. Acharya, New York University C.V.Starr Professor of Economics and former Deputy Governor of Reserve Bank of India, discussed his recent book.

 Ashutosh Varshney, Sol Goldman Professor of International Studies at Brown University, spoke about the achievements and deficits of Indian democracy

-Dr. Arjun Subramaniam, the Air Vice Marshal, offered a strategic and historical perspective of India-China Relations through the lens of his book
+Dr. Arjun Subramaniam, Air Vice Marshal, offered a strategic and historical perspective of India-China Relations through the lens of his recent book

-Arvind Panagariya, former Senior Advisor to the Indian Prime Minister, presented “The Outlook for the Indian Economy”
+Dr. Arvind Panagariya, former Senior Advisor to the Indian Prime Minister, provided a modern outlook for the Indian economy

 Distinguished Speaker Series